kentomisawa/donainvest/README.md

 # Donainvest

-Donainvest is a donation-investment platform on which the value of offered tokens is in proportion to social goodness and social workers are able to continuously fundraise without crypto-related licenses.
+Donainvest is a donation-investment platform on which the market cap is in proportion to the social impact and social workers are able to continuously fundraise without crypto-related licenses.

 ## Running the project locally